ucsb-cs156/w22/_labWIP/jpa01.md

 It may be convenient to use `mvn clean` before running a pitest mutation report; that way there will only be one such directory rather than multiple ones.

+# Another way to see the Pitest report: GitHub Actions artifacts

+Another way to see the pitest report is to let the GitHub Actions run for your repo (which happens each time you push a change to GitHub).
+When you do, you should see that there is a link for "Artifacts" when you examine the Github Actions results.

+If you download the artifacts, you'll get a .zip file that you can download, and open.
+Inside that zip file, you'll find an `index.html` file that you can open in a web browser.
+That will show you the Pitest mutation report.

 # Mutation testing is 30% of your grade

 30% of your grade for this lab will come from the number of mutants you kill.
 Kill 100% of the mutants, you get 30/30.
 Kill only half of them, you get 15/30.